ioi-2017/tps/docs/README.md

   when something special should be done in addition to the normal compile process.
   For example,
-  in `Communication` tasks,
+  in compiling `Communication` tasks, a "manager" file should also be compiled and put beside the grader.
-  a manager file should also be compiled and put beside the grader.
+  In older implementations
-  This is achieved using `post_compile.sh` in the current implementation, without the need for modifying the compile script itself.
+  (where the compilation process was not specialized for `Communication` tasks), this was achieved using `post_compile.sh`, without the need for modifying the main compile script itself.

 In addition to the solution path, the command can get some options: